englekk/handbook-docs/Uno/03 - Working with foreign code.md

 ### Java

 With Java you normally have to worry about your folder structure matching your package hierarchy, but not in Fuse.
-We will parse the `package` statement in your java files and ensure the hieracrchy is correct in the project emmited by our compiler.
+We will parse the `package` statement in your java files and ensure the hierarchy is correct in the project emitted by our compiler.

 _Note:_ With foreign Java, there is currently no way to `import` a package or class.
 For that reason you have to reference classes by their fully qualified name.